 But now let’s turn the tables.
 Let’s say I show up in the West and tell people that I can do a great Thai Massage because my grandma taught me well.

 What will happen next is that they will call the police on me and throw me in the prison cell block which is reserved for those who dare touch anyone without the proper documentation, licensing, training, CEUs, ethics courses, disclaimers, insurance, and various paid up professional association fees on the state and national level (did I forget anything?)

 As you can see, there is more than one standard in the Thai Massage world.
-What happens in Thailand doesn’t work in the western world, and vice versa.
+What happens in Thailand doesn’t always work in the Western world, and vice versa.

 Wherever you learn Thai Massage, whatever course you study, and whatever Thai Massage school you attend, make sure that the teacher’s heart is in it.

 Make sure that he or she has a passion for this art, and that you learn a holistic system and not just a mechanical set of techniques.

 And then work with the rules – or the lack of them – and build a wonderful and exciting way of making a living and helping others.

 Visit Thai Healing Massage Academy’s online training library with 20 Thai Massage courses for all your training needs and all levels of skills.

 The author, Shama Kern, is the founder of Thai Healing Massage Academy.
 He has been practicing and teaching Thai Massage for two decades, and he is the creator of 20 Thai Massage online training courses.

 27 thoughts on “The Curious Double Standard in Thai Massage Training”